To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Whether it’s a family heirloom with sentimental value or jewels worth thousands of dollars, we’ve all collected items that we don’t want to lose.

-The average loss per burglary in 2018 was $2,799.3 That’s a big loss financially and an even bigger loss if the items stolen have sentimental value.
+The average loss per burglary is $2,661 according to the FBI.
+That’s a big loss financially and an even bigger loss if the items stolen have sentimental value.

 Your system notifies you the moment someone enters your home and dispatches authorities.
 Not to mention, the sound of the alarm going off may deter the burglar enough to leave immediately.